pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 ### Automatic diagnostics and system inspection

 Cluster diagnostics automatically diagnoses system faults and potential problems in the current cluster.
 This feature lets you inspect the cluster as a whole and analyze the system for bottlenecks.
-You don’t have to check the monitoring information for nodes one by one.
+You don't have to check the monitoring information for nodes one by one.
 Diagnostic results are output to the `information_schema.inspection_result` system table.
 When you query this table, you trigger diagnostics.
 When you encounter a problem, you can first query this table to find the cause.

 The automatic diagnostics is based on a series of built-in diagnostic rules, and it gives diagnostic results by querying the cluster information.